vedaant-arora/AIrena-Prelims/allowed_libraries.md

 - tensorflow

 ## Restrictions
+- No GPU or CUDA libraries are allowed
 - No file IO operations beyond loading/saving your agent's state
 - No multi-threading or multi-processing
 - No network connections